dangyogi/frames/README.md

 These are multi-valued slots, which are treated as ordered lists.
 Each value in the slot list is separately versioned.
-The values are ordered by the "value_order" column in the "Slot" database table.
+The values are ordered by the "slot_list_order" column in the "Slot" database table.

 Each value in a slot_list is separately inherited.
-The final sort order combines all of their value_orders.
-One value hides another value only if they share the same value_order.
+The final sort order combines all of their slot_list_orders.
+One value hides another value only if they share the same slot_list_order.

 Also each value in a slot may be separately deleted.